Medical expert of the article

 Treatment of pneumonia in children

-- The age of the child is less than 2 months regardless of the severity and prevalence of the process;
+- the child's age is less than 2 months, regardless of the severity and prevalence of the process;

-- Signs of acute cardiovascular failure;
+- signs of acute cardiovascular failure;

-- Unconscious or progressive hypothermia;
+- uncontrollable or progressive hypothermia;

-- Violations of consciousness, seizures.
+- disturbances of consciousness, convulsions.

 Antibacterial treatment of pneumonia in a child

-- Deterioration of general condition;
+- deterioration of general condition;

-- Growing shortness of breath and hypoxemia.
+- increasing shortness of breath and hypoxemia.

-The choice of antibacterial drugs in children of the first 6 months of life with pneumonia
+Selection of antibacterial drugs in children of the first 6 months of life with pneumonia

 Form of pneumonia |